Surgeon24/SpaceInvaders/docs/README.md

 - **Shooting** - The GC will shoot when the *space* is pressed.
 - **Killing enemies** - When the GC's bullet hits enemy, both of them (bullet and enemy) disappearing.
+- **Point Counter** - By killing invaders, player gains points that will show progress in the game.
+- **Bear arms** - Enemy are able to shoot.
+- **Sometimes you lose** - If enemy reaches GC or shoots him the Game Over screen appears.
+- **Levels difficulty** - Next level is more difficult than the previous, and the difficulty is balanced.
+The game is not too easy and not too hard to play.
+- **Complex enemies** - different types of enemies are introduced.
+- **Upgrades** - The GC can upgrade his gun to shoot faster or increase damage.
+Upgrades cost score.
 - **Destroying walls** - When the bullet hits wall, bullet disappears and wall loses its strength.
 After losing all the strength wall also disappears.